prompt-cash/prompt-php-sdk/README.md

 # Prompt.Cash PHP SDK
 This is a PHP library to add [Prompt.Cash](https://prompt.cash/) to your PHP based website (WordPress, Laravel, Joomla, ...).
+It is a PHP wrapper over the [Prompt.Cash REST API](https://prompt.cash/pub/docs/).

 For WordPress there is also an [official plugin](https://wordpress.org/plugins/prompt-cash-monetize-your-blog-with-bitcoin-cash/).